B-UMMI/chewBBACA_tutorial/README.md

 ## Schema creation

 We will start by creating a wgMLST schema based on **32** _Streptococcus agalactiae_ complete genomes (32 genomes with a level of assembly classified as complete genome or chromossome) available at NCBI.
 The sequences are present in the `complete_genomes/` directory.
 To create the wgMLST schema, run the following command:

 ```
 chewBBACA.py CreateSchema -i complete_genomes/ -o tutorial_schema --ptf Streptococcus_agalactiae.trn --cpu 6
 ```

 The schema seed will be available at `tutorial_schema/schema_seed`.
-You should pass the complete path to the Prodigal training file that is included in the cloned repository, `Streptococcus_agalactiae.trn`, to the `--ptf` parameter.
 We passed the value `6` to the `--cpu` parameter to use 6 CPU cores, but you should pass a value based on the specifications of your machine.
 In our system, the process took 56 seconds to complete resulting on a wgMLST schema with 3128 loci.
 At this point the schema is defined as a set of loci each with a single allele.

 ## Allele calling